 Big data is the term used to define the perpetual and massive data gathered by corporations and governments on consumers and citizens.
 When the subject of data is not necessarily individuals but governments and companies themselves, we can call it civic data, and when systematically generated in large amounts, civic big data.
-Increasingly, a new generation of initiatives are generating and organizing structured data on particular societal issues from human rights violations, to auditing government budgets, from labor crimes to climate justice.
+Increasingly, a new generation of initiatives is generating and organizing structured data on particular societal issues from human rights violations to auditing government budgets, from labor crimes to climate justice.
 These civic data initiatives diverge from the traditional civil society organizations in their outcomes, that they don’t just publish their research as reports, but also open it to the public as a database.

 Civic data initiatives are quite different in their data work than international non-governmental organizations such as UN, OECD, World Bank and other similar bodies.
 Such organizations track social, economical, political conditions of countries and concentrate upon producing general statistical data, whereas civic data initiatives aim to produce actionable data on issues that impact individuals directly.
 The change in the GDP value of a country is useless for people struggling for free transportation in their city.
 Incarceration rate of a country does not help the struggle of the imprisoned journalists.
 Corruption indicators may serve as a parameter in a country’s credit score, but does not help to resolve monopolization created with public procurement.
 Carbon emission statistics do not prevent the energy deals between corrupt governments that destroy the nature in their region.